Janghyun1230/classification/README.md

 >functions which generate datasets. now has circle, moons

 ### network.py
->activation functions and network function which draw tensorflow layers by input dictionary.
->now it can draw fullyconnected, conv2D, transpose conv2D with reshape, batch nomalization.
-I'll update concat and residual.
+>activation functions and network function which draw tensorflow layers by input dictionary. <br/> now it can draw fullyconnected, conv2D, transpose conv2D with reshape, batch nomalization.

 ### optim.py
 >optimizer function which return tensorflow optimizer.